Mazur's main conjecture at Eisenstein primes: Introduction

-Under this hypothesis, they could show that both $\X_{\rm ord}(E/\Q_\infty)$ and $\Lcal_p^{\rm MSD}(E/\Q)$ have vanishing $\mu$-invariant (building on the work of Ferrero--Washington \cite{FW} and the proof of Iwasawa's main conjecture by Mazur--Wiles \cite{MW}), reducing their result on (\ref{MC}) to a delicate comparison of Iwasawa $\lambda$-invariants.
+Under this hypothesis, they could show that both $\X_{\rm ord}(E/\Q_\infty)$ and $\Lcal_p^{\rm MSD}(E/\Q)$ have vanishing $\mu$-invariant by building on the work of Ferrero--Washington \cite{FW} and Mazur--Wiles \cite{MW}, thereby reducing their result on (\ref{MC}) to a delicate comparison of Iwasawa $\lambda$-invariants.

 Without hypothesis (\ref{GV}), the situation is known to be more complicated.
 Indeed, Greenberg showed that if $E[p^\infty]$ contains a $G_\Q$-invariant cyclic subgroup $\Phi$ of order $p^m$ which is ramified at $p$ and odd, then $\X_{\rm ord}(E/\Q_\infty)$ has $\mu$-invariant $\geq m$ (see \cite[Prop.~5.7]{greenberg-cetraro}).
 On the analytic side, a conjecture by Stevens \cite{stevens-invmath} predicts a similar phenomenon for $\Lcal_p^{\rm MSD}(E/\Q)$.
 The methods in this paper allow us to prove Mazur's main conjecture (\ref{MC}) for Eisenstein primes regardless of the value of the $\mu$-invariant.
 In particular, our results include giving a new proof for the case previously handled by Greenberg--Vatsal.